Pfizer/BioNTech Covid Vaccine – Questions and Answers

 Dr Penny Ward, KCL Faculty of Pharmaceutical Medicine.

 Information regarding allergies is continuously being updated based upon data from on-going vaccination programs.
 Guidance now states that anyone who has had an unexplained anaphylaxis (severe allergic reaction leading to hospitalisation) or is allergic to multiple drugs should not get this vaccine.
 They should discuss vaccination with their GP.

 The vaccine is suitable for those who are allergic to:

 - a single drug (e.g. penicillin, or ibuprofen)

 - dust or pollen

-In Gibraltar we will have a pre-screening survey for everyone before COVID-19 vaccination.
-This will determine suitability for the COVID-19 vaccine.
+In Gibraltar we have a pre-screening survey for everyone before COVID-19 vaccination.
+This helps determine suitability for the COVID-19 vaccine.

 The Joint Committee on Vaccination and Immunisation (JCVI) in the UK has now advised that pregnant women can be offered the COVID-19 vaccine.
 This change to the guidance comes after data from the United States shows that 90,000 pregnant women have been vaccinated with mRNA vaccines (such as the Pfizer vaccine we are using in Gibraltar) without any specific safety concerns being raised.

 Women who are considering pregnancy, those who are already pregnant and those who have given birth and who may be breastfeeding are now all eligible for the vaccine should they wish to receive it.

 Pregnant women may wish to discuss this further by approaching their GP or Obstetrician.